frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 `{{fw-avatar src="" alt=""}}` over `<fw-avatar src="" alt=""></fw-avatar>`?
 I don't think they any preference and would not even think to encapsulate the HTML markup.

 That does, however, generate another question.
 Is every client, like a search-engine, that receives such a HTTP response able to read such a markup?
-But, using `<template>` has become optional, they are not a requirement anymore for declarative custom elements in the `<body>` of our page.
+Whatever the answer to that question is, using the `<template>` tag has become optional.
+They are not a requirement anymore for declarative custom elements in the `<body>` of our page.